Stunning infosec tips from Uncle Sam, furries exposed, Chase bank web leak, and more

 But now he's out of a job and his likely replacement is fellow commission member Christy McCormick, who in the past has expressed skepticism that election hacking is even a serious issue and criticized the Department of Homeland Security for designating election mechanisms as critical infrastructure.
 The 2018 midterms should be interesting…

-Once thing the government isn't bad at is telling everyone how bad the situation.
+Once thing the government isn't bad at is telling everyone how bad the situation has become.
 A research report [PDF] from the White House's Council of Economic Advisers put the cost to the US of online crime at between $57bn and $107bn and reached this stunning conclusion.

 Cyber connectivity is an important driver of productivity, innovation, and growth for the U.S. economy, but it comes at a cost.
 Companies, individuals, and the government are vulnerable to malicious cyber activity.
 Effective public and private-sector efforts to combat this malicious activity would contribute to domestic GDP growth.
 However, the ever-evolving nature and scope of cyber threats suggest that additional and continued efforts are critical, and the cooperation between public and private sectors is key.